Tifloz/cdp-recruitment-ops-master/README.md

 - Be smart, but show some work (you do have to create something, no click-deploy to a Node-managed environment, like Heroku, GAE, ...

 This result will serve as a base for conversation during the interview.

+## How tu use it

+### Prerequisites
+- minikube (available with scoop on Windows)
+- Docker
+- kubctl (available with scoop on Windows)

+### Run the project

+- Launch the build.sh script to build the docker image and create the kube namespace
+- Launch the run.sh script to deploy the app